Codeine Sulfate coupons

 60MG30 Tablets$34.25$1.14

-• Breathing Risks: The likelihood of severe breathing issues is heightened when beginning treatment, after a dosage increase, or if an incorrect dose is taken.
-Combining codeine with alcohol or other sedatives can lead to severe side effects, including death.
+• Breathing Difficulties: The risk of severe breathing problems is heightened at the start of treatment or after a dose increase.
+Combining codeine with alcohol or other sedatives can lead to dangerous side effects, including death.
+If you experience slow or shallow breathing, unusual lightheadedness, severe drowsiness, or difficulty waking, seek immediate medical attention.

-• Storage and Safety: Store codeine securely to prevent theft, misuse, or abuse.
-In case of accidental ingestion, obtain medical assistance immediately.
+• Safe Storage: Store codeine securely to prevent theft, misuse, or accidental consumption.
+If someone accidentally ingests codeine, get medical help immediately.

 Codeine Sulfate Side Effects